Above are links to my books available on Amazon:

-Above are links to CROSSING WITH THE LIGHT which is my poetry book.
+CROSSING WITH THE LIGHT is my widely praised poetry book.
 This book includes "In Response to Executive Order 9066," one of the most anthologized poems on the internment camps for Japanese Americans.
 Many of these poems are regularly reprinted in textbooks and anthologies.

 I was born and raised and continue to live in Chicago.
 I started writing poems in first grade because I found it too hard to write compositions.
 My brother Clyde Okita is a photographer.
 My late, great parents include Patsy Takeyo Okita and Fred Yoshio Okita.
 Mom was the unflappable optimist & queen of resilience, and Dad was the armchair philosopher & would-be anthropologist.
 They were both interned in camps during the war.
 Going out to the movies with my family with always a big treat.
 I remember once as a kid going to see "Doctor Zhivago" which was very, very long.
 I recall going out to the lobby to get candy and sit by a decorative water fountain for a while.